 This document clearly sets out our approach to enforcement.
 Trading Standards aims to work with those it regulates and seeks to promote compliance by a variety of means.
 These range from providing support and advice to encourage compliance, to securing prosecutions and prohibitions where appropriate and necessary to protect more vulnerable local people from harm, and in the interests of our wider communities.
 The Enforcement Policy is intended to provide guidance for officers, businesses, consumers and the public, but it does not affect the discretion of the Council to take legal proceedings where this is considered to be in the public interest.

 Currently we only charge fees for two areas of work:

 The first area where we charge a fee is in relation to the testing and verification of equipment under the Weights and Measures Act 1985.
-These fees are detailed in our Weights and Measures Act 1985 scale of fees (pdf).

 These fees are based on the previous national scale of fees produced by the Local Authority Coordinators on Regulatory Services (LACORS).
 As LACORS no longer exists we use the last available set of LACORS fees, but usually increasing them by the rate of inflation each year.